 Early History of the Braylfith family

-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Braylfith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braylfith research.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Braylfith History in all our PDF Extended History products and printed products wherever possible.

 Braylfith Spelling Variations